brattonross/windy-radix-palette/README.md

 ## How does it work?

-This package uses the [Radix Colors](https://www.radix-ui.com/colors) palette to generate a Tailwind preset and a set of CSS files.
-The Radix Colors CSS files are modified so that the dark palette is more compatible with Tailwind when using the `class` dark mode strategy.
+This package uses the [Radix Colors](https://www.radix-ui.com/colors) palette to generate a Tailwind preset and a modifed set of the Radix Colors CSS that are more compatible with Tailwind.

 ## Thanks